 This table is a list of mandatory requirements for address signs.

-Section H. For Low-rise Multi-family Residential Buildings, Outdoor Lighting for Private Patios, Entrances, Balconies and Porches
+Section H. For Low-rise Multi-family Residential Buildings, Outdoor Lighting for Private Patios, Entrances, Balconies, Porches, residential parking lots and carports with less than 8 vehicles per site

 This table is a list of mandatory requirements for low-rise multi-family residential buildings, outdoor lighting for private patios, entrances, balconies and porches.

-Section I. Outdoor Lighting for Residential Parking Lots and Residential Carports with Less than Eight Vehicles per Site

-This table is a list of mandatory requirements for outdoor lighting for residential parking lots and residential carports with less than eight vehicles per site.

-Section J. For Low-rise Multi-family Buildings with Four or More Dwelling Units, Outdoor Lighting for Other than Private Patios, Entrances, Balconies, Porches, or for Other than Residential Parking Lots and Residential Carports with Eight or More Vehicles
+Section I. For Low-rise Multi-family Buildings with Four or More Dwelling Units, Outdoor Lighting for Residential Parking Lots or Carports with Eight or More Vehicles

 This table is a list of mandatory requirements for low-rise multi-family buildings with four or more dwelling units, outdoor lighting for other than private patios, entrances, balconies, porches, or for other than residential parking lots and residential carports with eight or more vehicles.

-Section L. Lighting for Residential Garages with Eight or More Vehicles
+Section J. Lighting for Residential Garages with Eight or More Vehicles

 This table is a list of mandatory requirements for lighting for residential garages with eight or more vehicles.

-Section M. Lighting for Interior Common Areas (≤ 20%) for Low-rise Multi-family
+Section K. Lighting for Interior Common Areas (≤ 20%) for Low-rise Multi-family

 This table is a list of mandatory requirements for lighting for interior common areas (≤ 20%) for low-rise multi-family.

-Section N. Lighting for Interior Common Areas (> 20%) for Low-rise Multi-family
+Section L. Lighting for Interior Common Areas (> 20%) for Low-rise Multi-family

 This table is a list of mandatory requirements for lighting for interior commons areas (> 20%) for low-rise multi-family.